astroumd/lmtoy/docs/pipeline.md

 ## B4R

-This 2MM received is not covered here.
+This 2MM received is not covered here, they have their own pipeline.

 # User Processing (2023)

-Here we sketch the user experience, as seen from both a POSIX shell and web interface (translation in progress):
+Here we sketch the user experience, as seen from both a POSIX shell (now working) and a hypothetical web interface (translation in progress):

 1. set up LMTOY (including $DATA_LMT, $WORK_LMT, as well as $WORK_LMT/lmtoy_run)

 2. user logs in and this reports back one or more PID's (project-ID) that they are authenticated to work on

-         # WORK_LMT has been set up.
+         # ...
+WORK_LMT has been set up.
 At the start it will be empty
          $ cd $WORK_LMT
          $ ls